Free flap: Indications

+Anatomic Regions

-Head and Neck reconstruction:
+Head and Neck

+Free flaps are widely used in head & neck reconstruction, particularly after oncologic resection.
+In the trauma setting, free flap reconstruction remains viable but can present increased technical complexity due to tissue damage, vascular injury, and the need for airway / functional restoration.

 When reconstructing complex head and neck defects, the reconstruction often requires bone and soft tissue from a distant donor site to be harvested.
-Functional reconstruction in the head and neck area often requires reconstruction of the oral cavity, the jawbone and the dental occlusion.
+Functional reconstruction in the head and neck area often requires reconstruction of the oral cavity, the mandible (lower jaw), the oropharynx, or the pharynx in order to assist with speech and/or swallow.
+Free flaps may also be used to cover volume defects (eg, after orbital exenteration or maxillectomy) or to cover the great neck vessels prior to radiation (eg, to minimize risk of carotid blowout).
 Type of defects include: